 We understand that there may be times when showing up for a class might not always feel easy.
 For these days, when turning up to the centre may feel like a difficult thing to do, we encourage you to let us know so our team can look at ways to support you.
 Our team will provide a safe and confidential space in order for you to do this.

 At Guildhall Young Artists we believe that the arts has the ability to positively impact on mental health and mindset so we would always encourage you to come in, even when it may feel difficult to do so.

-All Guildhall Young Artists staff are subject to safe recruitment processes which include Enhanced DBS checks.
-Staff are required to undertake regular safeguarding training which is part of our safeguarding culture at Guildhall Young Artists.
+All Centre for Young Musicians staff are subject to safe recruitment processes which include Enhanced DBS checks.
+Staff are required to undertake regular safeguarding training which is part of our safeguarding culture at Centre for Young Musicians.
 We have a dedicated Safeguarding Team and you can contact our Head of Safeguarding, Hetsie van Rooyen if you would like any information on pastoral or safeguarding support.